botblock/golist/README.md

 ## Support and Issues

-Incase, if you have any kind of doubt in using this package, open an issue!
+Incase, if you have any kind of doubt in using this package, open an issue in the github repo!
 This project is license under MIT License!